mc0110/inetbox2mqtt/README.md

 - **communicate over MQTT protocol to simulate a TRUMA INETBOX**
 - **include optional Truma DuoControl over GPIO-connections**
 - **include optional MPU6050 Sensor for spiritlevel-feature**

+  *this feature is currently not executable and will be revised*
 - **tested with both ports (ESP32 / RPi pico w 2040)**

 ## Acknowledgement